Port-Daniel station

 The Port-Daniel station is an inactive railway station built in 1908 by Quebec Atlantic Oriental Railway.
 The railway line and service was acquired by CN Rail.
-CN retained the tracks until 1998, but VIA Rail took over passenger service from 1977 to 2013.
+CN retained the tracks until 1998, but Via Rail took over passenger service from 1977 to 2013.

 The station is located on Route 132 in Port-Daniel–Gascons, Quebec, Canada.
 It was formerly staffed by VIA Rail but it is currently closed; Via lists the station as a "sign post".
-As of 2013, the Gaspé train is not running; the closest passenger rail service is provided at the Matapédia railway station.
-However, service to Gaspé is scheduled to resume in 2026.
+As of 2013, the Gaspé train is not running; the closest passenger rail service is provided at the Matapédia station.
+However, service to Gaspé is scheduled to resume in 2027.

 The station was given protected status in 1995.